Countries

 Telugu vs Sundanese Difficulty

 The Telugu vs Sundanese difficulty level basically depends on the number of Telugu Alphabets and Sundanese Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Telugu and Sundanese are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Telugu and Sundanese, which language is harder to learn?
-Time required to learn Telugu is 44 weeks while to learn Sundanese time required is Not Available.
+Time required to learn Telugu is 44 weeks while to learn Sundanese time required is 40 weeks.